 For detailed policy information, please refer to our Borrowing Policy.

-Children and Juvenile Materials.
-Materials designated as children and/or juvenile are fine free and do not accrue fines.
-Lost or damaged children and juvenile materials will still incur charges.
+Materials.
+All materials are fine free and do not accrue fines.
+Lost or damaged materials will still incur charges.
+Technology (e.g., Hotspots, Chromebooks, iPads, laptops) and Experience Passes are not fine free and will still accrue fines.

 Lost or damaged electronic devices.
-Account holders will be charged $5.00 per hour to a maximum of $60.00, plus the replacement cost, for each overdue or lost electronic device.
+Account holders will be charged $5.00 per hour to a maximum of $60.00, plus the replacement cost, for each overdue or lost electronic device (e.g., Hotspots, Chromebooks, iPads, laptops).

 Fine Collection.
-After reasonable notification, the library system may take legal steps to collect fines, retrieve unreturned materials, and/or file felony or misdemeanor complaints.
+After reasonable notification, the library system may take legal steps to retrieve unreturned materials, and/or file felony or misdemeanor complaints.

-In the event that you return materials after their due date and seven-day grace period, fines accrue daily.
+If you return select materials after their due date, fines accrue daily.
 Lost and damaged items will incur fines based on the type of material as outlined below.

 - Overdue Fines